jasonKercher/fql/README.md

 - PIVOT/UNPIVOT
 - Implicit UPDATE/DELETE into subqueries

-Most recent and possibly unstable features:
+Most recent and possibly unstable feature(s):
-- UPDATE
-- DELETE
 - JOIN with either a subquery or stdin on the right side.

 ### Is it fast?

 Here is a naive benchmark vs other similar projects: